RabbyHub/RabbyDesktop/src/renderer/routes-popup/README.md

 ## routes-popup

-all routes components in this folder are used to render as popup window.
+all routes components in this folder are used to render as a popup window.